 The computer automatically charges the battery (the battery indicator light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
-This process takes approximately one and a half hour.
+This process takes approximately one and a half hours with the notebook's power on.
 To charge the battery completely, continue charging for an additional hour.